-- 1. Set the parking brake and shift to P (Park).
+1. Set the parking brake and ensure the gearshift is securely latched in P (Park).

-- 2. Turn off the engine and remove the key.

-- 3. Block the wheels.
+- 2. Turn off the engine and remove the key. - 3.
+Block the wheels to prevent the vehicle from moving unexpectedly.

 Working with the engine on